joscarranzs/java-documentation/01-syntax/README.md

 ## Methods

-### Concept
 Methods are actions or behaviors of a class.
 They are functions inside a class that describe what the object can do.

-### Analogy
 If a car is an object, its methods are actions like "start", "stop", or "drive".

 ### Example
 ```java